 Geographically, Florida may be known as the Sunshine State and economically, it is just as good for businesses.
 Today, it is home to 2,180,556 small businesses with 61,848 businesses conducting international trade successfully.
 LLC and Corporations exist in the state and have been performing well because Florida business laws are flexible.

 Whether you have an LLC startup company in Florida or a Corp., the state provides several initiatives and advantages that will benefit you and your business in the long run!

 Bottom-line Advantages for New Businesses

 We can help you register a new company in Florida, so that you can leverage the bottom-line advantages of state business policies.
 These will ensure long term profitability for LLC, Corporations, Partnerships etc. Let’s take a look at some of the advantages:

 Advantage#1: Incentives for business growth

 - Qualified Target Industry Tax Refund (QTI): The QTI incentive has been created for businesses that have the ability to create high wage jobs especially in industries promoting high value-additions.
 An integral part of this incentive is refunds that you can derive on sales, corporate income, intangible personal property, ad valorem, insurance premium, as well as other taxes.
-The QTI plays an important role in ensuring when you register a new business in Florida, you can benefit from tax refunds of $3,000 for jobs created in the city and almost $6,000 in refunds for job created in a county.
+The QTI plays an important role in ensuring that when you register a new business in Florida, you can benefit from tax refunds of $3,000 for jobs created in the city and almost $6,000 in refunds for jobs created in a county.